MikhailProg/space_game/README.md

 # 3D Software Game

 A small 3D software game.
-Only lines and dots are used for drawing with perspective projection.
+Only lines and dots are used for drawing (perspective projection).

 ## Build